dhernan1972/Cyber-Journey/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it allows an administrator to automate creation, configuration and managment of multiple machines from one control machine.

+- _TODO: What is the main advantage of automating configuration with Ansible?_
 -Installs docker.io: the Docker engine, used for running containers -Installs python3-pip: Package used to install Python software -Installs docker module: Python client for Docker